zsoldosp/django-currentuser/README.rst

 Supported Versions
 ------------------
-* for `django-currentuser`, fixes are always made against the latest version
+* for django-currentuser`, fixes are always made against the latest version
-* for `Python`, support is guided by https://devguide.python.org/versions/#supported-versions
+* for Python, support is guided by https://devguide.python.org/versions/#supported-versions
-* for `Django`, support is guided by https://docs.djangoproject.com/en/dev/faq/install/#what-python-version-can-i-use-with-django and https://www.djangoproject.com/download/#supported-versions (assuming the Python version listed there is supported)
+* for Django, support is guided by https://docs.djangoproject.com/en/dev/faq/install/#what-python-version-can-i-use-with-django and https://www.djangoproject.com/download/#supported-versions (assuming the Python version listed there is supported)